plnkx/blog/_posts/2015-09-03-a-man-makes-a-sign.markdown

 Where is this place?
 Are they really cheats and thiefs [sic]?
 What actually happened to make this guy want to put up a sign like that?

-Or... maybe the wrong they done him is wholly imagined.
+Or maybe the wrong they done him is wholly imagined.
 Maybe he's the bad guy, impugning the reputation of good people.

 The sign is gone.

-Did it blow down, or was it pulled down -- by someone else?
+Is the wind to blame?
+Or was the sign pulled down by someone else?

 We'll never know.